kerimkaynakcigames/Sequentior/docs/sequentials/rigidbodysequentials/sequential_rigidbodymove.md

 ## Animate Local Position

-By default, this sequential moves the target transform by modifying its _transform.position_ property.
-But sometimes you might need to modify its local transform.
-So if you enable this option, it modifies _transform.localPosition_ instead.
+This has no effect on this sequential.
+It's there because this sequential is derived from [Move Transform Sequential](../animationsequentials/sequential_move.md)

 ## Offset

 This adds an offset to the end position that's calculated by the __Move Type__ and __Move Value__ parameters.

 !!! tip
-    This is especially useful when you set the __Move Value__ to __Another Transform__ or __Sequential__ because you may want to move the target transform to another transform's position but with an offset.
+    This is especially useful when you set the __Move Value__ to __Another Transform__ or __Sequential__ because you may want to move the target rigidbody to another transform's position but with an offset.